Mac Tutorials

 How to Get More Storage on Mac

 We’ve all suffered that frustration when you’ve tried to update your software or download a new app, only to receive a message saying that your Mac startup disk is full.
-Fortunately, increasing the storage on your device isn’t too tricky.
+Fortunately, it’s very easy to get more storage space on Mac.
 On top of that, you’ve got several different options you can try out to achieve this.

-We’ll show you how to get more disk space on your Mac below.
+We’ll show you how to make more space on Mac below.
 You’ll discover the most straightforward choices first before moving on to how you can expand your storage in other ways.

 Before we start